The Real New Testament Church

 Edenic Age

-Immediately following His renovation of the earth, God placed mankind in the paradisiacal Garden of Eden.
-Thus, the time period is often referred to as the “Edenic Age.”
+Following His renovation of the earth, God placed mankind in the paradisiacal Garden of Eden.
+Thus, the time is often referred to as the “Edenic Age.”
 It was initiated at the creation of mankind and endured until the fall of mankind.

 The renovated Garden of Eden was designed to facilitate intimate fellowship between God and humanity.
 Within the safety of its boundaries, the first humans enjoyed intimate fellowship with God and consequently experienced progressive growth in their appreciation of His incredible nature.